British Sri Lankans: Ancient

+Modern

-The first Western Europeans to make substantial contact with Sri Lanka were the Portuguese, followed by the Dutch and then finally the British.
+However the first Western Europeans to make substantial contact with Sri Lanka were the Portuguese during colonialism, followed by the Dutch and then finally the British.
 Sri Lankans have since been migrating to Britain for several centuries, up from the time of British ruled Ceylon.

 There have been records of immigration from Ceylon to the UK during the 19th century.
 There are however no definitive records of the first Ceylonese to come to the UK.
 There was some presence of the Ceylonese during the 1810s.
-One notably, Adam Sri Munni Ratna, a Buddhist monk from Ceylon travelled to England in 1818 with his cousin while accompanying Sir Alexander Johnston to join the Church.
+One notably, Adam Sri Munni Ratna, a Buddhist monk from Ceylon travelled to England in 1818 with his cousin while accompanying Sir Alexander Johnston to join the Methodist Church.
 However, they did not settle permanently in England and then returned to Ceylon where they entered government service.
 During the mid-late 19th century, many of the migrants from South Asia were the lascars who were sailors from British Colonies that worked on British ships and some of the sailors also come from the seafaring communities of Ceylon.

 There were Ceylonese people from wealthy or high backgrounds who lived, studied and visited the UK during the 19th and early 20th centuries.
 These include people such as SWRD Bandaranaike, Sir John Kotelawala, Felix Reginald, Ananda Coomaraswamy and many others.
 Muthu Coomaraswamy, a Ceylon Tamil, became the first Asian knight after being knighted by Queen Victoria of the Order of St Michael and St George in 1878.

 From the early 20th century, many people from Ceylon came to the UK as soldiers during WW1 when Ceylon sent 2,300 volunteers to the UK.
 There were also other reasons for Ceylonese migration to the UK before Independence.
 The Ceylonese also served as servants for wealthy British people such as Sir Thomas Lipton.

-The UK censuses of 1891, 1901 and 1911 showed an amount of people born in the colonies of India and Ceylon.
+The UK censuses of 1891, 1901 and 1911 showed a number of people born in the colonies of India and Ceylon.
 The 1901 census showed that out of the 136,092 persons born in British Dependencies and Colonies, no fewer than 55,362 persons were born in India, Burma or Ceylon with contrasting figures of 50,929 in 1891.
 The 1911 census however shown 66,331 or 41 per cent of people born in parts of the Empire with 62,974 from India and 3,557 from Ceylon.